solana-developers/solana-cookbook/docs/guides/serialization.md

 The samples in the remainder of this document are excerpts as taken from the [Solana CLI Program Template](#resources)

 ## Setting up for Borsh Serialization
-Libraries for Borsh must be setup for the Rust program, Rust CLI, and Node
+Libraries for Borsh must be setup for the Rust program, Rust CLI, Node and/or Python CLI

 <CodeGroup>
   <CodeGroupItem title="Program">